Henry Watkins Allen: Early life

-In 1842, Allen and Salome Ann Crane married.
-His wife died in 1851 at the age of 25, and she is buried in Bruinsburg, Mississippi.
+In 1842, Allen moved to the newly independent Republic of Texas, serving briefly in Texan Army.
+He returned to Mississippi six months later and married Salome Ann Crane.
+Salome died in 1851 at the age of 25, and she is buried in Bruinsburg, Mississippi.
+In 1845, he was elected to the Mississippi state legislature where he served one term.

 Louisiana

-In February 1852, Henry Watkins Allen and William Nolan purchased the Westover Plantation in southern Louisiana.
-Three years later in 1855, the land was divided and split; with Nolan keeping the name Westover Plantation on his portion of land and Allen using the name Allendale Plantation for his portion of the property.
-His plantation was dependent on the labor of enslaved African Americans, of which he had many.
+In February 1852, Allen moved to Louisiana and along with William Nolan purchased Westover, a sugar cane plantation located in West Baton Rouge Parish.
+Three years later in 1855, the land was divided and split, with Nolan keeping the name Westover Plantation on his portion of land and Allen using the name Allendale Plantation for his portion of the property.
+He owned 125 slaves, expanded his territory to over 2,000 acres, and oversaw the construction of a railway to transport goods.